 Early in development, there was concern over the fact that Gutenberg did not work with the custom meta boxes added in many plugins.
 These are common in tools such as Yoast SEO, CoSchedule, and Jetpack.
 However, there are now ways to circumvent that problem with a little bit of programming knowledge.

 What Does Gutenberg Mean for the Future of WordPress?

-For plugins and their developers, Gutenberg may be a bit of a headache, as backward compatibility doesn’t seem to be available.
-As such, developers will need to update their plugins and themes to ensure they are fully compatible with the new editor.
+Gutenberg can be a little bit of a headache for plugins and their developers, since backward compatibility isn’t available.
+As such, developers will need to update their plugins and themes to ensure that they are fully compatible with the new editor.

-However, on the upside, developers would be able to create custom blocks for their themes or plugins.
-This translates to further customization options and improved usability as Gutenberg evolves.
+However, on the upside, developers will be able to create custom blocks for their themes and plugins.
+This translates to further customization options, and improved usability as Gutenberg evolves.

 How to Contribute to Gutenberg

 As a WordPress user, you have a unique opportunity to contribute your own thoughts and ideas to Gutenberg’s developers.
-This can improve the plugin, and your work may even become part of a major WordPress feature.
+This can help to improve the feature, since development is ongoing even after its official launch.

-For non-technical users of WordPress, feel free to report any glitches or bugs while using the editor.
-This alerts developers to the issue, and it could even give them insight into typical usage.
+For non-technical users of WordPress, you can feel free to report any glitches or bugs you encounter while using the editor.
+This alerts developers to the issue, and can even give them insight into typical usage patterns.

-For those interested in technical contributions, you can check out the Gutenberg contribution guide.
-Here you’ll learn how to test the plugin, collaborate with developers, and even contribute to the documentation.
+For those interested in more technical contributions, you can check out the Gutenberg contribution guide.
+There you’ll learn how to test the plugin, collaborate with developers, and even contribute to the documentation.